sparanoid/live-dl/README.md

 ## Features

+- Monitor your favorite YouTube channels and download streams when it starts
+- Email/Slack notifications when the stream starts or finish downloading
+- Writing streamer metadata (author/channel name, description, year) via FFmpeg
+- Keywords filter: only download streams that match specific keywords (or regular expressions) in the title
+- Download subtitles if available
+- Convert TS to MP4 automatically after downloading
 - URL guessing: this script will try its best to guess what you pass to it, the following URLs/URIs should all work:
   - https://www.youtube.com/channel/UC1opHUrw8rvnsadT-iGp7Cg/live
   - https://www.youtube.com/channel/UC1opHUrw8rvnsadT-iGp7Cg